ryterichard/Ch0nkyBear/stealer/README.md

+# README

-Stealer get username, passwords and cookies.
-To Compile the Stealer
+## Stealer gets usernames, passwords and cookies.
+To compile the Stealer -

-- Run make
+* Run make

-- Run ./a.exe
+* Run ./a.exe